 With some of us celebrating the Jewish holy days and with Thanksgiving and Christmas right around the corner, this separation can be the most evident.
-It can also be the most painful if you are experiencing that separation from old tradition or family members that are longer in available in your life.
+It can also be the most painful if you are experiencing that separation from old tradition or family members that are no longer available in your life.

 Abraham was just one biblical example for us to remember.
 He separated himself from everything familiar to him to obey God: